koreader/koreader/README.md

 make TARGET=win32 clean && make TARGET=win32
 ```

-To run koreader on your developing machine
+To run Koreader on your developing machine
 (you may need to change $(MACHINE) to the arch of your machine such as 'x86_64'):
 ```
 cd koreader-emulator-$(MACHINE)/koreader && ./reader.lua -d ../../test